glistermelon/GD-SaveFileFixer/README.md

 ## Note

 ### Options 3 and 4 are temporarily broken.
 Don't use them.
-Use option 1 or 2 instead.
+Use option 1 or 2 instead. (don't worry, I'm working on an update, should be finished in a week)

 ## Instructions